 - 8.1.
 You may only work in locations other than the Company premises with the express prior approval from your line manager, or another manager with suitable authority, or if your contract with the Company provides for this. - 8.2.
 Unless otherwise agreed you may only work remotely on Company Devices and must take all reasonable steps to ensure the Company Devices used are secure, encrypted and password protected.
 The use of personal devices including mobile telephones, tablets and computers for work is strictly prohibited unless formally agreed, and subject to certain security measures being placed on your device, which may include encryption, password, or the installing of Company-approved applications. - 8.3.
-You must refrain from accessing Personal Data in any location which is not physically secure, such as a public place, restaurant, park etc. - 8.4.
+Except in circumstances where there is a compelling business need and no reasonable alternative, you should refrain from accessing Personal Data in any location which is not physically secure, such as a public place, restaurant, park etc. - 8.4.
 You must ensure any Company Device you use for remote working is securely locked away when not in use to avoid any theft or unauthorised access.
 You should also take care to avoid inviting theft by, for example, leaving a device visible inside a car (locked or otherwise). - 8.5.
 Insofar as is possible, you must take care to prevent the screen of any Company Device from being visible to others. - 8.6.
 Do not connect any Company Device to any third-party network that has not been pre-approved by the Company.
 Do not use publicly available Wi-Fi services offered by businesses, and street 'hotspots' such as The Cloud, or BT-WiFi to access the internet.
 Instead access the internet using a 'tether' to a Company Device that is Data enabled (such as a Company mobile phone).